galaxyproject/galaxy-hub/content/ftp-upload/index.md

 If the command is not found, `brew` can be used to install `lftp`.
 [Instructions when using MacOS](http://macappstore.org/lftp/).

-Command-line for `lftp` when connecting to the Public Main Galaxy server.
+Command-line for `lftp` when connecting to an example Galaxy server.
 Executing the command will prompt for your password.
-Your `email` (aka `user@email.edu`) and `password` are exactly the same as when logging into your account at https://usegalaxy.org.
+Your `email` (aka `user@email.example`) and `password` are exactly the same as when logging into your account at `https://usegalaxy.example`.

 For explicit FTPS:

 ```
-$ lftp -u user@email.edu ftp.usegalaxy.example
+$ lftp -u user@email.example ftp.usegalaxy.example
 ```

 For implicit FTPS:

 ```
-$ lftp -u user@email.edu ftps://ftp.usegalaxy.example
+$ lftp -u user@email.example ftps://ftp.usegalaxy.example
 ```

 On some Galaxy servers `FTPS` may or may not be enabled, or the server may only accept implicit or explicit `FTP/FTPS` connections.
 Check with the administrators of that server if you are not sure.